U Saw

 U Saw, also known as Galon U Saw (ဦးစော or ဂဠုန်ဦးစော, lit.
 Garuda U Saw, [ɡəlòʊɰ̃ ʔú sɔ́]; 16 March 1900 – 8 May 1948), was a leading Burmese politician who served as Prime Minister of British Burma during the colonial era before the Second World War.
 He is also known for his role in the assassination of Burma's national hero Aung San and other independence leaders in July 1947, only months before Burma gained independence from Britain in January 1948.
-He was executed by hanging for this assassination.
+He and five others were executed by hanging for the assassination.

 Early life and education

 U Saw was born on 16 March 1900 in Okpho, Tharrawaddy District, British Burma.
-He is the second son of four of the landowner Phoe Kyuu and Daw Pann.
-He educated at Roman Catholic missionary school in Gyobingauk.
+He was the second of four sons of the landowner Phoe Kyuu and Daw Pann.
+He was educated at a Roman Catholic missionary school in Gyobingauk.
 In 1927, he became a senior lawyer.
 He was married to Than Khin.